South Dakota Diminished Value Claims

 Yes.
 South Dakota recognizes third party diminished value claims when another driver is responsible for the accident.

-There is no mandated state formula.
-Market comparison analysis is commonly used to determine measurable resale impact.
+There's no mandated formula.
+Market comparison analysis is the common way to establish measurable resale impact.

-South Dakota generally allows six years for property damage claims.
+South Dakota generally allows six years for property damage claims — more time than most states give you.

-Yes, but insurers typically require clear documentation demonstrating measurable market loss.
+They may, but insurers typically require clear documentation demonstrating measurable market loss first.

 Still have a question?